Generalized Optimal AMG Convergence Theory for Nonsymmetric and Indefinite Problems: Introduction

 \section{Introduction}

-Algebraic Multigrid (AMG) \cite{brandt1986algebraic,brandt1984algebraic,JWRuge_KStuben_1987a} emerged as a powerful and efficient iterative solver for solving large-scale linear systems arising from various applications, including computational fluid dynamics, structural mechanics, and other scientific simulations.
+Algebraic Multigrid (AMG) \cite{brandt1986algebraic,brandt1984algebraic,JWRuge_KStuben_1987a} is a powerful and efficient iterative solver for solving large-scale linear systems arising from various applications, including computational fluid dynamics, structural mechanics, and other scientific simulations.
 When typical discretization approaches such as finite difference, finite volume, or finite element are applied in the numerical approximation to partial differential equations, the resulting approximation can swiftly grow to several million, billions, or even more, numbers of unknowns.
-AMG methods are effective to solve such large sparse linear system of equations where $A \in \mathbb{R}^{n\times n}$ is a sparse symmetric or nonsymmetric matrix with $\bf{x},\bf{b}$ $ \in \mathbb{R}^{n}$.
+AMG methods are often used to solve such large sparse linear system of equations where $A \in \mathbb{C}^{n\times n}$ is a sparse nonsingular matrix with $\bf{x},\bf{b}$ $ \in \mathbb{C}^{n}$.
 AMG is one of the most widely used linear solvers due to its potential for $\mathcal{O}(n)$ computational cost when solving a linear system with $n$ number of degrees of freedoms.